eosdac/eosdac-contracts/README.md

 Will remove a proposal from the database to free RAM.

 #### Assertions:
 * The proposal being cleaned from the database must have a `modifieddate` more than 2 weeks in the past.
+Transaction must provide `dacauthority` permission.

 ##### Parameters:
 * `proposer` (name)        - account name for the user making the proposal